Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 Next, move on to the Analytic analysis which can be found in `02_Analytic_Accuracy.Rmd`.
 This markdown creates the paired dataset by specifying the cutoff time and whether we include repeated measures from the same patient.
 This paired dataset is then used to view the data distributions, correlations, Bland-Altman, and time-to-result.

-Depending on the PROCs in the datset, there will be numerous file outputs from this markdown.
+Depending on the PROCs in the dataset, there will be numerous file outputs from this markdown.
 These include:

 + `<SITE>_pri_cbc_bg_analytic_<date>.rData` - CBC-BG analysis using primary cutoff
 + `<SITE>_pri_cbc_istat_analytic_<date>.rData` - CBC-ISTAT analysis using primary cutoff